Columbus nightclub shooting: Tributes

-Abbott was a popular figure in the heavy metal community, and his death created a mass outpouring of grief among other bands and artists of the time.
+Abbott was a popular and influential figure in the heavy metal community, and his death created a mass outpouring of grief among other bands and artists of the time.
 One of the first artists to create a musical tribute to Abbott was Black Label Society, whose music video for "In This River" depicts Wylde and Abbott as children attempting to swim across a river; while Wylde survives, Abbott does not.
 Type O Negative, who were close friends with Abbott, waited until 2007 to release the track "Halloween in Heaven", off of the album Dead Again.
 Frontman Peter Steele told MTV, "I didn't want to exploit [Abbott's] name because it was so soon after his death."
 Vinnie Paul donated an unreleased 24-second guitar solo to Nickelback that they incorporated into the 2005 track "Side of a Bullet", which describes the shooting from the point of view of the killer.
 Other tribute songs include "Dimes in Heaven" by Brides of Destruction and "Dimebag" by Cross Canadian Ragweed, while the 2005 albums Ten Thousand Fists by Disturbed, Lifesblood for the Downtrodden by Crowbar, and Start a War by Static-X were all dedicated to Abbott's memory.

 Although he never met Abbott, M. Shadows of Avenged Sevenfold was affected by the death of one of his two "greatest guitar heroes", the other being Slash, and the track "Betrayed" on City of Evil, written from multiple points of view, was Shadows's "way of dealing with the whole thing after it happened".
 Machine Head, meanwhile, was inspired to write "Aesthetics of Hate" after frontman Robb Flynn read an article praising Gale for the murder of "a semi-human barbarian".
 The song was nominated for Best Metal Performance at the 50th Grammy Awards.